mfactory-lab/albus/README.md

 # Introduction

-Albus is a Compliance-as-a-Service (CaaS) protocol that verifies compliance of users with predefined policies of decentralized finance (DeFi) services for specific transactions, while preserving user anonymity and privacy.
-Drawing on technologies such as Zero-Knowledge Proof (ZKP) and Self-Sovereign Identity (SSI), Albus manages personal data of users in a secure and confidential manner.
+The Albus Protocol is an innovative Compliance-as-a-Service (CaaS) solution that verifies user compliance with predefined policies of DeFi Protocols.
+Leveraging an adapted Self-Sovereign Identity (SSI) framework, the Albus Protocol harnesses the power of blockchain and Zero-Knowledge Proof (ZKP) technologies to conduct compliance verification in a secure and confidential manner, striking a critical balance between privacy, control, and regulatory compliance in the DeFi landscape.

 # Website and litepaper